|

 I've had a big couple of weeks regarding the New 52.
 I'll stay vague so I don't spoil anything for anyone who hasn't jumped in yet.
 Here we go:

 Action Comics - I'm really digging this a LOT.
 I'm completely up to date with it and can't wait to see where it goes.
 I love the differences.
-I love that Clark is kinda a poopbag.
+I love that Clark is kinda a shitbag.
 It works.
 It's fantastic.
 I LOVE that it's got sci fi elements in it already.
 Art is great.
 Story's been great.
 Definitely one of my favorites.

 Animal Man - Excellent.
 I know nothing of Animal Man, never read anything with him in it, maybe a cameo here or there, but this was basically a completely blind read.
 Loved it.
 I only got #1 but I'm definitely getting the rest now.
 Very macabre!

 Aquaman - I'm not sure where this falls in the mythos, if it was completely redone, but I'm really digging it.
 The art is awesome, which is par for course with Reis.
-The humor is fantastic, too, I mean, there HAS to be bullpoop humor in Aquaman.
+The humor is fantastic, too, I mean, there HAS to be bullshit humor in Aquaman.
 It's AQUAMAN, for crying out loud.
 But I love where it's going.
 Again only got the first one, definitely getting the rest.

 Batman - Eh.
 A big ol' eh.
 Great art, but the story is just so standard.
 There's no reason for me to buy this comic.
 It's the same Batman as you'd get in any other random Batman book.
 No go with me.
 I'll stick with rediscovering Long Halloween and Dark Victory, and maybe the Morrison run, too.
 I only got #1.
 Won't get any more.
 Batman in Detective Comics - See above.